-Their online grocery delivery service still has some slots available, in some areas with free delivery as soon as 2 hours after ordering and in others, from Monday.
+Their online grocery delivery service still has some slots available for when you want to order food and drinks online, in some areas with free delivery as soon as 2 hours after ordering and in others, from Monday.
 Or you have the option to order your groceries online and pick them up in store.You’ll have to check that the service is available in your area though.

 Wait time for delivery: from 2 hours, according to what time slots are available

 If you’ve a taste for the finer things in life, Forman & Field are offering next day delivery, with slots still available to order food and drink online.
 Forman & Field have a wide selection of the very best meat, charcuterie, cheese, patisserie and the finest English wine, all locally sourced.
 You can choose from individual products or ready-made meals that look mouthwateringly good.